Climate Action Initiatives

 Fundraising to support the Kingston Community Climate Action Fund projects will run from December 2021 through March 2022 with funds will be disbursed to the various projects in the spring.

-We were pleased to once again join the City of Kingston to support the Kingston Community Climate Action Fund!
+We were pleased to join the City of Kingston to support the Kingston Community Climate Action Fund!

-The official kick off in December 2021 announced the following three projects for 2022:
+The projects and fundraising were officially kicked off in December 2021 with the following three projects for 2021/2022:

 For more details of each of the projects: https://www.cityofkingston.ca/city-hall/projects-construction/community-climate-action-fund/donate